 Using acoustic surveys, high activity of the endangered Florida bonneted bat has been confirmed on the Calusa property, including some social calls.
 We are disappointed that an emergence study has not been provided to observe potential roosts at sunset.
 Though the owner/developed has conducted a cavity search and roosting survey, they have not found any roosting on the property.
 Of note, the property is over 50 acres, which could have increased value and importance as foraging habitat since it may affect the bonneted bats ability to feed and breed.
-USFWS visited the property in January 2022 but formal consultation/recommendation is not yet available.
+USFWS visited the property in January 2022 but formal consultation/recommendations have not been provided.

 An active, multi-species rookery in an area as heavily developed as Kendall/West Kendall is VERY rare!
 We’ve documented the following species at the Calusa Rookery: snail kite, great egret, snowy egret, cattle egret, tricolored heron, green heron, great blue heron, anhinga, ibis, black necked stilt, black crowned night heron, Federally Threatened wood stork and a rare redhead!
 We’ve documented nesting for the great egret, cattle egret, tricolored heron and anhinga.
 This mixed colony of breeding also shows breeding colors and plumage.